 The Revision Policy is the same as for national released data and for data transmitted to Eurostat.

 Within the context of price statistics revisions of statistical data concern the published producer price indices may be revised in case an error is found in the calculations, or a respondent has submitted updated information for the previous period, which significantly – by more than 0.1 percentage point affects the total price index for the 12 months (m/(m - 12)).
-Indication of possible corrections of the published price indices for the previous period, receiving late or updated information is available in the respective index metadata description on the Official statistics portal.

 Calculation errors affecting the result to one decimal place are corrected and the following index revisions shall be implemented immediately.
-The corrected price indices are published together with the data for the next reporting period with an indication to the correction.
+The revised price indices are published together with the data for the next reporting period with an indication to the correction.

 17.2.
 Data revision - practice